Your definitive guidance and support hub for creating a Groom Speech

-As the Groom, you will be at the centre of your wedding party’s attention all day, but at no point more so than when you are giving your speech.
+As the Groom, you will be at the center of your wedding party’s attention all day, but at no point more so than when you are giving your speech.
 Your guests want to hear from you.
 They are on your journey with you.
 They want to hear about your love for your new wife, and this is your opportunity to convey your feelings towards your audience, particularly your family and Bride.

 Traditionally, you are expected to thank your parents and in-laws and all those who have contributed to the day, tell stories about how you met your bride and in-laws, and of course, compliment your bride and express your love and admiration.
-Tick these boxes and you’ll do fine, but if you also organise it correctly and deliver it really well, you’ll have your audience singing your praises all evening.
+Tick these boxes and you’ll do fine, but if you also organize it correctly and deliver it really well, you’ll have your audience singing your praises all evening.

 How we write a Groom Speech

 If your Engagement Speech was the trailer, then the Groom Speech is the film.
 We typically follow the structure below when creating a Groom Speech.
 To satisfy guests' need to feel acknowledged and part of your journey, we love to focus on your relationship, your heartfelt feelings about your new wife, and recognition of hosts and others who have helped with preparations.
 This speech is an "emotional rollercoaster", with the contrast of funny comments and stories, and the tear-jerking love stories and acknowledgments.
 This will be the final time you have to speak as the Groom, so we want to make your speech as good as it can be so that your audience is left with a great impression.